Product packaging has played a crucial role in the consumer decision-making process during a retail or even an e-commerce buying experience.

 3. Type of Packaging: What type of product packaging will you go for and why?

-4. Printing Options: We broke down the differences between digital, offset and flexography printing in the simplest terms for a better understanding on determining what’s best for you.
+4. Printing Options: We break down the differences between digital, offset and flexography printing in the simplest terms for a better understanding and to determine the best for you.

 5. Coating and Special Processes: A wide variety of coating and special processes can be added for extra protection and design touch!